tlienart/PkgPage.jl/page/index.md

      ============================== -->
 \begin{:section, title="Commands"}

-\lead{PackagePage makes a few commands available to you to simplify the insertion of common useful environments.
+\lead{PkgPage makes a few commands available to you to simplify the insertion of common useful environments.
 }

 **Sections**: you can indicate a section as follows: